epfahl/inaworld/README.md

 ### Classification

-* one-vs-rest plus binary classifier
-* neglects conditional dependence of genres
+Multi-label classification is a vast subject.
+Let's make it smaller by making some specific choices.
+A common technique is to train an ensemble of binary classifiers, where each classifier operates on one label, and then apply a [One-vs-Rest](https://en.wikipedia.org/wiki/Multiclass_classification) strategy to make decisions about each label.
+In other words, for a particular label, a binary classifier decides if the input data has the label ('One') or not ('Rest').

+Which binary classifier should we choose?
+In his [blog](http://www.davidsbatista.net/blog/2017/04/01/document_classification/), David Batista studied the same problem addressed here and found that a linear Support Vector Machine yielded the highest average F1 score, just ahead of Naive Bayes.
+David also tried vectorization schemes other than TF-IDF, but found that TF-IDF produced the best results.
+That's good enough for me!
+The relevant scikit-learn classes are
+* `TfidfVectorizer`
+* `LinearSVC`
+* `OneVsRestClassifier`

+The One-vs-Rest approach makes an important implicit assumption, namely that the genres are statistically independent.
+For instance, it is quite plausible that 'science fiction' and 'action' co-occur quite often.
+There are approaches that exploit these conditional dependences, but these techniques were not investigated for `inaworld`.

 ### Training

-* genre class imbalance (figure)
-* stratified split
+Some care must be taken when splitting the full data set into training and validation sets, and in assessing the performance of the classifier.
+More specifically, we should address both *class imbalance*, when there is a large dynamic range in the proportions of classes, and *distributional balance*.

+The genres 'drama' appears in almost half of the movies in the data set.
+'Comedy', 'romance film', 'thriller', and 'action' occur much less frequently than 'drama,' but are still quite prevalent (see Figure below).
+If we picked genres randomly from this set, we might see correct labels a significant fraction of the time.
+While this classifier, trivial as it is, might have appreciable accuracy, it certainly won't generalize well for the genres that appear in only tens or hundreds of movies.
+A discussion of *class imbalance*, the insufficiency of accuracy as a performance measure, and tactics for dealing with imbalance can be found in  [this article](https://machinelearningmastery.com/tactics-to-combat-imbalanced-classes-in-your-machine-learning-dataset/).  `Inaworld` does not have any specific handling of class imbalance, but does dispense with accuracy in favor of precision and recall as performance metrics.

 ![genre_counts](genre_counts.png)

+How can we be sure that the validation data set 'looks like' the training set.
+That is, what can we do to encourage the validation and training sets have the same distribution of classes.
+This is the goal of `stratification`, which is implemented in `inaworld` by passing the genre vectors to the `stratify` argument of the function `train_test_split` in `scikit-learn`.
+Without stratification, the classification performance is significantly worse (see below).

 ## Performance

 While the initial goal of `inaworld` was just to get something to work that didn't look too stupid, it turns out that the performance of the classifier isn't terrible.
-The approximate weighted average precision, recall, and F1 score, across all genres, are, respectively, 0.89, 0.64, and 0.73.
+For the default parameter set, the approximate weighted average *precision*, *recall*, and *F1 score*, across all genres, are, respectively, 0.89, 0.64, and 0.73.
+When stratification is turned off, the scores are 0.53, 0.28, and 0.34--definitely worse.
+Admittedly, these kinds of summary statistics are not terribly satisfying, but they are useful in comparing different choices of classifiers and parameter values.

-* perhaps longer summaries are more accurately classified
-* didn't tune hyperparameters, including the binary classifier, and various tokenization and vectorization assumptions

 ## Final Thoughts

-* tokenization (stemming, remove proper nouns, remove non-words [e.g., 'aaaah'])
-* different binary classifiers (kernel SVM, naive bayes, logistic regression)
-* entirely different approach (kNN variant to account for tag correlations)
-* Not only do genres tend to show correlations, but there may also be hidden semantic relationships.
-For instance, if 'drama' is a returned tag, but the actual tag is 'melodrama,' does that count as a miss?
+There are so many ways that the tokenization, vectorization, and classification steps can be modified; David Batista investigates a few [choices](http://www.davidsbatista.net/blog/2017/04/01/document_classification/).
+In fact, every aspect of the system could be changed in a variety of ways.
+Here are few additional curiosities that come to mind:
+* What is the impact of stemming (dog, dogs, doggy -> dog) on classification performance?
+* Does removal of proper nouns (e.g., names) lead to improvements?
+* How difficult would it be to implement a nearest-neighbors approach, which would naturally account for dependent genres? (`KNeighborsClassifier` in `scikit-learn` doesn't like sparse matrices for some reason.)
+* How would we generate a list of semantically independent genres?
+For instance, 'science fiction western' and 'screwball comedy' have clear semantic relationship with other, more primative, genres.
-* cache the trained classifier for production performance (e.g., real-time tagging).
+* How can the trained classifier be cached and serialized to reduce load time?